-A credit file is a statement that has all the information regarding your credit activity, but also your current credit situation.
+A credit file is a statement that has all the information regarding your credit activity and current credit situation.
 It’s common for Australians to have more than one credit file, depending on the companies that they work with.
 Lenders will use these reports to decide whether you are worth the risk to be given a loan or not, but also to settle on an interest rate for you.
-Your credit file will act as insurance, a mirror to whether you can hold up to your end of the deal or not.
+Your credit file will act as insurance, a mirror to whether you can hold up your end of the deal.

 What Can I Find on My Credit File?